Sunday, May 31, 2026

 -Break and Ultimates are disabled

 Then you have the Teamfight Fuse.
-While it makes both characters on screen and controllable simultaneously only on solos, the effects last for seven seconds and involves spending one bar of super gauge for each teammate with pressing the team and attack buttons simultaneously.
+While it makes both characters on screen and controllable simultaneously only on solos, the effects last depending on the bars of their super gauge they spent with pressing the team and attack buttons simultaneously.
 But Break and Ultimates are disabled along with tagging and assists.
 It is similar to the Variable Cross feature in SEGA vs. Capcom.

 And finally, the knockout punch as there is another humdinger coming to 2XKO along with a new Fuse...